2024 Solar Incentives Guide for Vandalia, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives mitigate the cost of installing a solar panel system on your home.
 Financial incentives like these are in place to encourage more homeowners to switch their home over to renewable energy.
 Incentives may include things like discounts, cash back or monthly utility bill credits.
 Some incentives are offered by the federal government, while others are handled by the Ohio government or your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Categories of solar incentives include:

-• Net Metering: Be sure to talk with your Vandalia utility company about signing a net metering agreement.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Be sure to talk with your Vandalia utility company about signing a net metering agreement.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing